AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

    If you are working on the scenario in the Scenario editor, click the left arrow ![](assets/exit-editing-arrow.png) near the upper-left corner of the window.

-1. View the information in the list on the right.
+1. View the execution history in the **History** tab of the panel on the right.

-   You can also click to see a full-page view of this information.
-The full-page view allows you to filter the history to view specific executions.

    The following details are listed for every execution of the scenario: